adapter-hub/website/posts/2021/adapters-for-bart-and-gpt2.md

 > Template: [ENT] was released in 6 [ENT] in [ENT].
 >
-> Gold sentence: Black Ice was released in 6 Country in 2008.
+> Gold sentence: Black Ice was released in 6 Countries in 2008.

 The model can not just enter a number from the table but it needs to count all countries the album was released in 2008.
 We trained the GPT-2 model with small-sized GPT-2 vocabulary using maximum likelihood estimation.
 The results are recorded in the following table: